jgori-ouistiti/CoopIHC/docs/guide/space.rst

 Space
 ---------------
 ``Space`` s are used by ``StateElement`` s, to specify in which domain a substate can live.
 Space ranges are defined by NumPy arrays.
-The complete interface is explained in the :py:class:`API Reference<coopihc.space.Space.Space>`.
+The complete interface is explained in the :py:class:`API Reference<coopihc.base.Space.Space>`.

 Defining spaces
 ^^^^^^^^^^^^^^^^^